jefersonprimer/landing-page-ssr/README.md

 <h2 id="started">📌 About</h2>

-This repository contains a Landing Page built with Angular 17 using SSR mechanism built during a live on my [Youtube Channel](https://www.youtube.com/live/O26fDEnAukY?si=8OjYdSyhlAuNUSa_).
+This repository contains a Landing Page built with Angular 17 using SSR mechanism.

 [![project][PROJECT__BADGE]][PROJECT__URL]